proisydev/pStatus/README.md

 ## About This Project

-**pStatus** is a modern Laravel-based web application designed to monitor and display the status of various web services.
+**watchStatus** is a modern Laravel-based web application designed to monitor and display the status of various web services.
 It provides a user-friendly interface, real-time monitoring, and customizable features to suit developers and system administrators.

 ## Features